isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 `here <https://www.iana.org/assignments/dhcpv6-parameters/dhcpv6-parameters.xhtml#options-relay-supplied>`__.
 However, there may be cases when system administrators want to echo other options.
-Kea can be instructed to treat other options as RSOO-enabled.
-For example, to mark options 110, 120, and 130 as RSOO-enabled, the following syntax should be used:
+Kea can be instructed to treat other options as RSOO-enabled; for example, to mark options 110, 120, and 130 as RSOO-enabled, the following syntax should be used:

 ::